level: A2 elementary

 A2 / B1 / elementary / low intermediate.

-Click here to see a comparison of KET scores with other exams.
+Click here to see a comparison of KEY scores with other exams.

 When can I take the test?

 Arrange with your closest test centre.
-You can do the test in two formats.
-Paper-based or Computer-based.
-The KET can be taken approximately once a month.
+You can do the test in two formats: paper-based or computer-based.
+There are more frequent dates for computer-based exams.
+The KEY exam can be taken approximately once a month.

-How much does it cost to take KET?
+How much does it cost to take KEY?